 There are no stamp duties payable in Germany.
 There are notarisation and registration fees in connection with share pledges over limited liability companies and land charges.
 Notarisation of share pledges may trigger notarisation fees – the registration or assignment of land charges in the land register and the submission to immediate enforcement trigger registration and notarisation fees, respectively.
 Fees depend on the value of the collateral asset.

-It is typical for facility agreements to contain representations and undertakings regarding compliance with domestic, EU, UN and US sanctions.
+It is typical for facility agreements to contain representation and undertakings regarding compliance with domestic, EU, UN and US sanctions.
 As many German banks have US branches or subsidiaries, these provisions can also be found in facilities agreements governed by German law or made for German club deals.
-Compliance with these sanctions, specifically with US economic and trade sanctions that have extraterritorial reach and are administered and enforced by the US Office of Foreign Assets Control (OFAC), is, however, problematic.
+Compliance with these sanctions, specifically with US economic and trade sanctions that have extraterritorial reach and are administered and enforced by the US Office of Foreign Assets Control (OFAC) is, however, problematic.
 German and EU blocking laws prohibit participation in foreign boycott measures (i.e., sanctions that are not UN, EU or German).

 EU regulation (EC) 2271/963 and the German Foreign Trade Ordinance4 prohibit entities located in the EU or Germany, respectively, from complying with sanctions that are not recognised by Germany or the EU (these are most notably OFAC-administered sanctions).
-Compliance with UN, EU and German sanctions is unproblematic, and the relevant representations and undertakings are phrased accordingly.
+Compliance with UN, EU and German sanctions is unproblematic, and the relevant representations and undertakings in finance documents are phrased accordingly.

 Security and guarantees